neilpeterson/azure-automation-dsc/README.md

 - Add resource group to template.
 - Add Azure Automation Runbook to break x number of VM so they return non-compliant.
 - Automate configuration of Software Updates, Inventory, and Change Tracking.
-Does not appear to be exposed .via Azure Resource provider, how to automate this?